-Deploying Applications to a Kubernetes Cluster to Which You Don’t Have Access
+Deploying Applications to Kubernetes Clusters with No Access

 For the impatient, in this blog post, we’ll look into the problem of preparing a Kubernetes application to be deployed into a large number of Kubernetes clusters, even if you, the developer, do not have direct access to them all.
 The tutorial parts of this post will utilize Gravity 7.0, which you can download here.
 This version is in beta at the time of publication, so be sure to select pre-releases in the dropdown on the download page to access it.